-IPL 2023: Virat Kohli sets record for most centuries in the IPL – ‘In this form, he stands alone’
+IPL 2023: Virat Kohli sets record for most centuries in the IPL with back-to-back tons

-Virat Kohli surpassed his former Royal Challengers Bangalore teammate Chris Gayle’s record for most centuries in the Indian Premier League.
+Virat Kohli surpassed his former Royal Challengers Bangalore teammate Chris Gayle’s record for most centuries in the Indian Premier League even as his side’s playoff hopes came to a close on Sunday in Bengaluru.

+The former RCB captain finished unbeaten on 101* off 61 balls.
+RCB finished with 197/5 in 20 overs.
+But a sensational innings by Shubman Gill, also a century and also back-to-back to power Gujarat Titans home.

 Kohli followed up his century in Hyderabad with another magnificent innings against Gujarat Titans.